Ten skills you'll gain from working in part-time retail jobs

 Customer service is vital in many graduate careers, including management consultancy and financial services.
-For example, HSBC Bank plc doesn’t expect its graduate applicants to have a degree in finance, but for many of its schemes it looks for a minimum of two months’ customer-related work experience.
+For example, a retail banking employer might not expect you to have a degree in finance, but may well place great importance on customer-related work experience.

 2. Dealing tactfully with customer concerns.
 Customer complaints and queries can give you useful examples of your problem solving and communication skills, both of which are fixtures on most graduate recruiters’ wishlists.
 However, communication is such a broad term that employers may want you to define your abilities in this area a little more closely, for example, by referring to persuasion, negotiation or influencing.